Metro Manila Subway: Stations

 The stations would have design features such as water-stop panels, a high-level entrance for flood prevention, earthquake detection, and a train stop system, akin to the Tokyo subway.
 Full-height platform screen doors will also be built in the stations.

-The line will feature passing loops at some stations to allow express trains to overtake local trains.
+The line was planned to feature passing loops at some stations to allow express trains to overtake local trains, however this was removed from later plans and the system is being constructed for a conventional all-stop service pattern.